Desk gadgets

 - Friction removed: Does it make a repeated action easier, cleaner, or less annoying?

-- Desk footprint: Does it save space, or just occupy premium desk real estate with confidence?
+- Desk footprint: Does it save space, or just occupy premium desk real estate?

 - Setup cost: Does it work out of the box, or does it start a cable-management side quest?